breatheco-de/exercise-starwars-blog-reading-list/README.md

 <!--hide-->
-# Starwars Blog Reading List
+# Star Wars Blog Reading List
 <!--endhide-->

 *The force is strong with this exercise...*